top of page

 2014 – 2022 Works in his studio in Certaldo/Italy

 I began my studies of painting and art history in Florence during the late '70's.
-Initially my desire was to become an art historian and as my studies developed my interest turned towards painting and later to printmaking.
-I returned to London where I was born and worked in a studio of a Russian painter for one year.
+Initially my desire was to become an art historian, but as my studies developed my interest turned towards painting and printmaking.
+I returned to London and worked in the studio of the Russian painter Olga Katavaskaya for one year.
 When I returned to Italy I obtained my degree in fine arts at the Accademia di Belle Arti in Florence.
-As I became more fascinated in the art of printmaking (multiple colour etching on copper and zinc) I decided to specialize in this medium, working as an assistant in the production of the editions of the original prints by the well-known Italian sculptor Marino Marini.
-A couple of years later I opened my own workshop in Florence, where I produced many editions of original prints by Italian and foreign artists like Marini, Gentilini, Schifano and Karp.
+As I became more fascinated in the art of printmaking (multiple colour etching on copper and zinc) I decided to specialize in this medium, working as an assistant in the production of the editions of the original prints by the Italian sculptor Marino Marini.
+A couple of years later I opened my own workshop in Florence, where I produced many editions of original prints by Italian and foreign artists like Marini, A. Bueno, Gentilini, Schifano, and Karp.
 I now focus on my own figurative and non-figurative work in monochrome and in colour.
-I have recently taken an interest in pastel and oil painting, which are in some cases projects for original prints.
-I currently live and work in the countryside near San Gimignano, where I have my work on show in two galleries for visitors to browse or buy.

 Testimonials